mrmanimk07-spec/Excel-dashboard-/README.md

 # Employee data set Excel-dashboard-
-Create excel dashboard for the employee date set and done all analysis in the data set
+Create excel dashboard for the product sales date set and done all analysis in the data set

 Project Description
 This project involves:

-   * Cleaning raw employee data by removing inconsistencies, duplicates, and formatting errors.
+   * Cleaning raw product sales data by removing inconsistencies, duplicates, and formatting errors.

    * Creating structured datasets to improve readability and usability.

-Using Pivot Tables and Charts to analyze employee information such as:
+Using Pivot Tables and Charts to analyze product sales information such as:

+   * Date wise
-   * Department-wise distribution
+   * Region wise
-   * Salary insights
+   * city wise
-   * Employee status categories
+   * Category

  Key Features